-To address these inequities, the following actions are recommended:
+To respect the intention of the law while addressing potential inequities, the following actions are recommended:

-- 1. Increase interagency collaboration to avoid and address conflicting programs and requirements.
-For instance, policies aimed at increasing soil health can come into conflict with irrigation regulations. - Establish a process by which proposed regulations and policies that may impact priority producers and land stewards are evaluated by the California Department of Food and Agriculture BIPOC Advisory Committee and Small Producer Advisory Committee.
+- a) Increase interagency collaboration to avoid and address conflicting programs and requirements.
+For instance, policies aimed at increasing soil health can come into conflict with irrigation regulations. - b) Establish a process by which proposed regulations and policies that may impact priority producers and land stewards are evaluated by the California Department of Food and Agriculture BIPOC Advisory Committee and Small Producer Advisory Committee.

-Sustainable Groundwater Management Act
+1) Sustainable Groundwater Management Act

-[ADD: Additional detail for more context re: below recommendations]
+- a) [ADD: Additional detail for more context re: below recommendations] - b) Define exceptions for vulnerable communities and structure groundwater allocations to protect such communities and safeguard their groundwater and drinking water resources. - c) Evaluate and address the impacts of land fallowing and repurposing on small producers. - d) Establish best practices for water markets: - i) Require neutral third parties administrate groundwater markets.

-- Define exceptions for vulnerable communities and structure groundwater allocations to protect such communities and safeguard their groundwater and drinking water resources. - 2.
-Evaluate and address the impacts of land fallowing and repurposing on small producers. - 3.
-Establish best practices for water markets: - a.
-Require neutral third parties administrate groundwater markets. - b.
-Avoid disproportionate landowner fees for groundwater use by implementing tiered fees. - c.
-Anonymous users and trades. - d.
-Start small and evaluate water markets frequently, with regular stakeholder participation. - e.
-Manage groundwater trades for groups of small producers. - f.
-Fund third-party organizations to facilitate groundwater market access with technical assistance, outreach and education, and manage groundwater trading for groups of small producers.
+- ii) Avoid disproportionate landowner fees for groundwater use by implementing tiered fees. - iii) Anonymous users and trades. - iv) Start small and evaluate water markets frequently, with regular stakeholder participation. - v) Manage groundwater trades for groups of small producers. - vi) Fund third-party organizations to facilitate groundwater market access with technical assistance, outreach and education, and manage groundwater trading for groups of small producers.